christiansalvatore/Salvatore-509/README.md

+update 2016.10.24: the dataset will be uploaded in the next few days

 # Salvatore-509
 This is a public dataset to be used as a benchmark in the field of automatic classification of Alzheimer's Disease.